 One thing I still do like traditional gardening, is I plant my beans and peas in rows.
 I find it is much easier to pick them, and the peas have to be grown on a trellis anyway.
 But when I plant them, I plant them very thickly on either side of my trellis, so I really have two, wide rows instead of a single thin row like older gardens.

 For more information on Square Foot Gardening, I highly recommend the book, “All New Square Foot Gardening” by Mel Bartholomew.
 I don’t follow his advice exactly, but my plan is loosely based on his ideas.

 Below is a sample plan I drew out for a 4′ x 12′ garden bed.
 The cucumbers and peas will need to be grown on a trellis.
 You can buy garden fence posts and trellis netting or welded wire fencing to grow them on.
 You will also need to purchase wire tomato cages for the tomato plants.
 Be sure to get fence posts that are at least 5 feet tall and wire tomato cages that are at least 54″ tall.
 (I recommend checking your local home improvement store for these items, as prices will probably be cheaper, however, I wanted to show you examples of what I recommend.)

 If this garden plan interests you, you can find a complete list of plants and seeds to purchase along with a printable diagram in my resource library.
 If you aren’t already a subscriber you can sign up here.
 Subscribers can find the password in the weekly email I send every Saturday.

 As you are designing your garden area, keep in mind that taller plants need to be to the north or west side of the garden area so they don’t shade the shorter crops.
-This plan is designed to be flexible, so change out any veggies you don’t like with something you will eat, heeding the space recommendations above.
+This plan is designed to be flexible, so change out any veggies you don’t like with something you will eat, heeding the space and height recommendations above.